jinyoungch/xyz/posts/thoughts/on-growth.md

 • I've always been curious about server-side and cloud technologies, in particular the relationship between those domains and the question of scalability

-• Lastly, since Babbel has a smaller workforce as a pre-IPO startup, I believed that a software engineer exposing himself to a wide range of skills would be much encouraged.
+• Lastly, since Babbel has a smaller workforce as a pre-IPO startup, I believed that a software engineer exposing himself to a wide range of skills would be much encouraged

 Coming up to my first year as a software engineer, I will say that the constant learning that I had expected on this job has, in fact, been the most empowering aspect of my work-life.